Flying in the North West

 Figure 3 VRPS on the edge of the Manchester CTR

-Fourteen airspace infringements of the Manchester CTR and CTA were on the west side of the Pennines between Stanedge (a helicopter site marked on the VFR chart) and Whalley Bridge; the biggest cluster was around Dovestones Reservoir.
+A known infringement hotspot is on the west side of the Pennines between Stanedge (a helicopter site marked on the VFR chart) and Whalley Bridge, with the most infringed area around Dovestones Reservoir.

 The main causal factors associated with airspace infringements in this area are: